 Phil and Rylie enjoying a cuddle and a book together during a Family Day visit organised by the Invisible Walls Team at HMP Winchester

-A gift of £18 could help children hear their Dad's voice on Christmas day, through an audio recording of him reading them a story.
+A gift of £18 could help children hear their Dad's voice, through an audio recording of him reading them a story.

 Phil says it best in his own words, just how much of a difference Spurgeons made:

 ''It's not just life changing for me, it was life changing for my wife and kids too, it absolutely kept us together.
 It was the difference between life and death for me.
 Seriously it was.'

 Spurgeons supports many fathers at HMP Winchester through our Invisible Walls programme.
 From our experience, a strong family relationship, and the desire to get home, is helping dads in prison get their lives back on track, and stay on track, after release.

 The award-winning Spurgeons Invisible Walls service has supported almost 40,000 visitors through our visitors centre and 9,200 children through our play area that is open during prison visits.
 The service has supported approximately 1,750 fathers in custody through casework.

 Invisible Walls has won praise from Lord Farmer, whose Review stressed the importance of strengthening prisoners' family ties in the prevention of reoffending and intergenerational crime.